-In their paper, Kamwa et al. (2018) showed that when preferences are single-peaked in three-candidate elections, the No-show paradox never occurs with all the scoring runoff located between the Borda runoff and the Antiplurality runoff, i.e., for all $\lambda \in \begin{bmatrix} \frac{1}{2} \\ 1 \end{bmatrix}$ .
-It comes from their probability computations that the likelihood of the No-show paradox is drastically reduced with single-peaked preferences.
-In this section, we also want to check what happen with the truncation paradox when preferences are single-peaked.
+Kamwa et al. (2018) showed that when preferences are single-peaked in threecandidate elections, the No-show paradox never occurs with all the scoring runoff rules located between the Borda runoff and the Antiplurality runoff, i.e., for all $\lambda \in [\frac{1}{2} \ 1]$ .
+It emerges from their probability computations that the likelihood of the No-show paradox is drastically reduced with single-peaked preferences.
+In this section, we also want to check what happens with the truncation paradox when preferences are single-peaked.

 With three candidates, when preferences are single-peaked, there is one candidate that is not bottom ranked.
 On $A = \{a, b, c\}$ , we assume without loss of generality that candidate c is never bottom ranked.
-Table 4 describes a voting situation with three candidates and single-peaked preferences.
+Table 5 describes a voting situation with three candidates and single-peaked preferences.